Guide to Acute Liver Failure

 The following are the most common ways to diagnose acute liver failure:

-• Blood Tests: These will determine how well the liver is functioning.
-A prothrombin time test, which measures how long it takes blood to clot, is the most common exam.
-Other tests may measure levels of bilirubin, albumin, lactate (lactic acid), and phosphate.
+• Blood Tests: These will determine the degree of liver injury and how well the liver is functioning.
+A prothrombin time test, which measures how long it takes blood to clot, is a very common exam.
+Other tests may measure levels of bilirubin, lactate (lactic acid), and liver enzymes.

-• Imaging Tests: This will usually include an ultrasound, which uses soundwaves to form an image of the liver so that doctors can detect liver damage.
+• Imaging Tests: This will usually include an ultrasound, which uses soundwaves to form an image of the liver so that doctors can detect a potential cause of liver damage.
 Other tests may include a computerized tomography (CT) scan and magnetic resonance imaging (MRI).
-Both help doctors look for other causes of acute liver failure when the ultrasound is negative.
+Both help doctors look for other causes of acute liver failure when the ultrasound is normal.

-In addition to these tests, doctors may also ask about recent symptoms, medications, and factors that put the patient at risk of viral hepatitis, such as intravenous drug use and tattoos.
+In addition to these tests, doctors may also ask about recent symptoms, medications, and factors that put the patient at risk of viral hepatitis.

 Treatment

-Depending on its cause, there are two forms of treatment for acute liver failure: medication and transplantation.
+Depending on its cause, there are two treatments for acute liver failure: medication and transplantation.
 Because acute liver failure can develop so quickly and is fatal, it is vital to seek treatment immediately.

 Medication